There is only one good, knowledge, and one evil, ignorance - Socrates

 Vagueness is not appreciated, especially when you have to work together with others.

 General Lee asked Ewell if the Cemetery Hill could be “practically” taken.
 Ewell should have asked the “dumb” question.
-What does “if practicable” mean exactly.
+What does “practically” mean exactly.
 Since the order was not specific, he made his own decision on what to do.
-He decicded that is was not practicable.
-This was a missed opportunity in the battle that General Lee lost.
+He decided that it was not the Cemetery Hill can not be practicablly taken.
+This was a missed opportunity.

 If you put enough effort into it, you would be able to make any topic comprehensible and clear enough for your listeners to understand it as well.
 Everything I have come to realize has an explanation.
 Hence explain it better.